A Complete Guide to Business Continuity

 Reality-testing your continuity planning

 Your plan may look lovely on paper.
 But there’s no better way to put your business continuity management skills to the test than running a simulation.
 We recommend putting your teams to the test at least once a year on a different potential problem.
 This ensures you’re ready to tackle any potential issues.
-And you may also find inspiration for solutions that you can incorporate into the business continuity plan document.
+You may also find inspiration for solutions that you can incorporate into the business continuity plan document.
 Fires are in the business continuity plan and you run fire drills.
 Why should this be any different?

 You could use table-top exercises or scenario walk-throughs.
 A simple sit-down discussion can help to get your team thinking about what you might do in the event of a certain issue.
 This will help you to see if your employees are equipped to facilitate business continuity.
 If not, further training might be needed as a preemptive measure.
 It’s all about being proactive, not reactive.